slamora/brackets-wiki/Linux-Development-for-Contributors.md

 Required Setup for brackets-shell and brackets
 ----

+**Note:** This setup script only works for 32-bit Linux.
+64-bit support is in progress.

 These instructions will download the Git repositories for [brackets-shell](https://github.com/adobe/brackets-shell) and [brackets](https://github.com/adobe/brackets), download required dependencies, compile the native shell, create and install a debian package, then run Brackets ( ``/usr/bin/brackets`` points to ``/usr/lib/brackets/Brackets``).

 1. [Fork brackets](https://github.com/adobe/brackets/fork) and [fork brackets-shell](https://github.com/adobe/brackets-shell/fork)